dj3l4l/dj3l4l.github.io/about/index.md

 The answer I have to those questions is an emphatic "YES".
 The reason for that answer begins with the fact that, for much of my adult life, I have been fascinated (perhaps obsessed) with explainable algorithms.
 Explainable algorithms are those that are not only designed to make automated decisions, but that also provide human beings with *interpretable reasons* for those decisions.
 In the most fascinating of cases, explainable algorithms can teach human beings new things about the world around us.

-These days, automated explainable algorithms are often referred to as "Explainable AI": a relatively new field that has emerged out of a neccesity to tackle the dangers of opaque algorithmic decisions.

-And so, at the start of 2022, I asked myself: "How can I contribute to the future of explainable AI?
+These days, automated explainable algorithms are often referred to as "Explainable AI": a relatively new field, thoroughly aligned with my interests.
+And so, at the start of 2022, I found myself wondering: "How can I contribute to the future of explainable AI?
 What are the possible frontiers that my humble mind can comprehend?"

 After much deliberation, I came to believe that those frontiers would lie in undiscovered innovations of decision theory and probabilistic reasoning.
 After all, aren't the most valuable decisions made about uncertain outcomes?